What’s In Your Water? Part 1

 Last updated on March 27, 2023.

 A couple of years ago, I wrote about the death of my vinyl plastic shower curtain liner, and my decision to never buy plastic liners again.
 Plastic liners off-gas toxic chemicals in your home and the curtains can end up in the ocean after disposal.
 I tried using the fabric curtain without a liner, but it quickly grew mildew and mold and after washing it several times, it started to fall apart.
-So in my second post, I repaired it and then coated the bottom half of the curtain (where the most moisture accumulates) with Otter Wax.
+So in my second article, I repaired it and then coated the bottom half of the curtain (where the most moisture accumulates) with Otter Wax.

 This, however, was a complete failure.